Hello and Thank You so much for helping support at BroadTree Forest School!

 What happens in BroadTree Sessions?

-We prioritise giving children space to grow, learn and explore at their pace.
-Our role is to model engagement and offer activities that are suitable for the group in such a way that their attention is captivated, they’re fully engaged in the session, and they leave with lots of positive experiences.
+As adults, we model engagement, appropriate behaviour, and encourage attendees towards activities in such a way that their attention is captivated, they’re fully engaged in the session, and they leave with lots of positive experiences.

 Risk is managed to be ‘As Low As Necessary’ as we know children require risk and risky play to properly develop.
 Risk-benefit assessments for all activities are available.